ros2/console_bridge_vendor/Quality_Declaration.md

 ### Feature Testing [4.i]

-`console_bridge_vendor` does not have features testing.
+`console_bridge_vendor` does not have feature testing.
 For vendored packages, this will be considered to be addressed in the external dependency.

 ### Public API Testing [4.ii]